Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-The Poisson distribution implies that level crossings are allowed\cite{doi:10.1098/rspa.1977.0140}.
-Whereas, the WD or GOE distribution indicates towards presence of avoided crossings.
+``Level repulsion''\cite{Haake2018_ch3} (i.e., $ P(s) \to 0 $) is characteristic of chaotic systems, in contrast to integrable systems, which display ``level attraction'' (i.e., $ P(s) \to 1 $).
+The \textit{Wigner-Dyson} (WD) distribution\cite{PhysRevLett.52.1, casati1980connection} offers a good approximation of these characteristics for chaotic systems.
+WD or GOE indicate towards the presence of avoided crossings.
+Meanwhile, for generic integrable classical systems, the NNSD follows Poisson distribution\cite{berry1977level}.
+Poisson distribution imply energy levels are uncorrelated, and level crossings are allowed\cite{doi:10.1098/rspa.1977.0140}.
 In essence, the observation of a Poisson or GOE distribution in the level spacing serves as a distinct characteristic of a quantum integrable or chaotic system, respectively.

-In Fig. (\ref{fig11}), the circular and oval-shaped billiards (Figs. (\ref{fig11}(a)) and (\ref{fig11}(c)) exhibit Poisson distributions, which aligns with their classical nature.
+In \cref{fig11}, the circular and elliptical billiards (\cref{fig11}(a \& c)) exhibit Poisson distributions, which aligns with their classical nature.
 This agreement is excellent, as it implies that the energy levels have no correlation.
-Meanwhile, for the bean and peanut-shaped billiards (Figs. (\ref{fig11}(b)) and (\ref{fig11}(d))), we observe GOE distributions, confirming their chaotic behaviour.
+Meanwhile, for the bean- and peanut-shaped billiards ({\cref{fig11}}(b \& d)), we observe a distribution resembling close to GOE, confirming the predominant chaotic nature of the system.
+Conversely, systems with mixed dynamics show an intermediate statistics between Poisson and GOE distributions.
+These quantum signatures are consistent with the classical behaviour revealed by Poincaré sections.
 To verify the convergence of these results, we ran numerical evaluations for $\mathcal{N} = 2000$, $ 5000$, $ 20000$, and $ 40000$, yielding consistent results for each of the billiards.

-Whenever the agreement of one of the distributions $P(s)$ with data or numerical calculations is tested, it is helpful to use the cumulative level-spacing distribution\cite{mehta2004random, Haake2010} given by $I(s)=\int_{0}^{s}P(s^{\prime})ds^{\prime}$.
+Whenever the agreement of one of the distributions $P(s)$ with data or numerical calculations is tested, it is helpful to use the \textit{Cumulative Level-Spacing Distribution} (CLSD)\cite{mehta2004random, Haake2010} given by $I(s)=\int_{0}^{s}P(s^{\prime})ds^{\prime}$.
 It is independent of binning effects\footnote{Data binning or bucketing is a data preprocessing method used to minimize the effects of small observation errors}.
-In other words, it is much smoother and less sensitive to statistical fluctuations (noise) than the raw NLSD, especially for small or moderately sized datasets.
+In other words, it is much smoother and less sensitive to statistical fluctuations (noise) than the raw NNSD, especially for small or moderately sized datasets.